joinpursuit/Pursuit-Core-Web/full_stack_express/README.md

-# Module 4: Full Stack: PERN-Stack Postgres, Express, React
+# Module 4: Full Stack: PERN-Stack: Postgres, Express, React, Node

 We're going to be learning about full stack web development.

 First, we're going to learn about servers and how to send:

-- simple strings
+- Simple strings
-- very short bits of html
+- Very short bits of HTML
 - JSON

 We won't be using a database yet.
 We're going to mock it by just using arrays of objects to represent the way the database would send and receive data.
 This will allow us to focus on the concepts and code of servers.